Your ‘how to ask to leave work early’ email (a template)

 Hi [Boss Name]

 I would like your permission to leave early [when] because I have an urgent situation with [whatever].
 This is really important to me because [reason why].
 Please understand that I ask you because I have no other option.
-To compensate [employer/company name] for this, I could [work longer next day or do an extra shift, etc] - perhaps you have an idea of your own.
+To compensate [employer/company name] for this, I could [work longer next day or do an extra shift, etc] - perhaps you have another idea.

 Thanks in advance